floydto/live_crypto_quote/README.md

-# arrokoth_ventures_questions
+# HK Crypto Free Real-time Quote

 please install the chrome cors extension before using this website.

-HK Crypto Free Real-time Quote

 #The underlying asset is consist of the following: BTC, ETH